paolo-torres/interview-prep/system_design/tagged/bloomberg/bloomberg.md

 ---

-## Uber Bike

-Discussed how many calls to you anticipate.
-Initially I said that Google handles 60k requests per sec so let's assum 0.5% of that in the peak hours.
-Then it also occured to me the calls here are limited by the number of inventory aka cycles we have.
-Then they asked my about what all APIs would I implement - acquireBike, releaseBike.
-Then they asked what should be the SLA of this API.
-I said not more than 500 ms or so because the user should scan his phone or slide the CC and bike should unlock almost immediately.
-Then they discussed what all components will be critical here.
-I mentioned Payment is the most critical component.
-Then somehow the discussion was directed towards the storage layer.
-I mentioned Bike, User table and trips to save all past trips.
-My idea was to save all in-progress trips in the Redis Cache.
-Also, I suggested we can keep some data on the user's phone itself.
-Then they asked if it was a security concern.
-I told them if we are just saving the current trip user's info then it shouldn't be a concern.
-And when the trip ends we invalidate the cache and move the info to persistent storage.

----

 ## AWS S3

 I explained the consistency model of AWS S3 is eventually consistent and how Bloomberg would want a strictly consistent model.
 I suggested that when a user queries S3 after inserting data, they should be blocked from retrieving data until the inserted data arrives in all availabilty zones.